 If you notice an FX pair, index or commodity that is range bound, you might like to take advantage of the movement by buying weakness at the bottom of the range and selling strength at the top of the range.

 The chart above highlights a range-bound period in NZD/CAD in which the currency pair consolidated within a 300 pips range.
 If you were buying weakness on support, then you could set a profit-taking exit ahead of the key 0.89 resistance level.

 Let’s say you were getting entry signals ahead of the 0.86 support level, you may set your take profit level just before 0.89.

 Divergence is one of the strongest signals you can get when trading any instrument.
 You have both bullish and bearish divergence.

 Let’s assume you were long USD/CHF from the December 2020 low.

-But mid-March, you notice a bearish RSI divergence on the Daily chart.
+But by mid-March, you notice a bearish RSI divergence on the daily chart.

 Good trades usually start to work in your favour quickly.
 Conversely, some trades will hover and do nothing for extended periods.

-For an intraday trader, your time-based exit could be as little as 10 minutes, whereas an end of day trader could allow five days of sideways movement before exiting.
-You need to work your time-based exit based off your trading timeframe.
+For an intraday trader, your time-based exit could be as little as 10 minutes, whereas an end-of-day trader could allow five days of sideways movement before exiting.
+You need to work your time-based exit based on your trading timeframe.